handeyeco/databend-blog/README.md

 ([Original image source](https://unsplash.com/photos/green-and-yellow-abstract-painting-WKQt_X-SKFI); [Audacity databending tutorial](https://www.youtube.com/watch?v=cXjwJPz4qi0))

-It's fairly easy to do, but it's also fairly easy to do irrepairable damage to the image file.
+It's fairly easy to do, but it's also fairly easy to do irreparable damage to the image file.
 That's because in most files there's a section of the bits devoted to the data and there's a section of the bits devoted to metadata (the header).
 Running the header through the databending process can result in a file that can't be opened because at a certain point applications can't understand enough of the metadata to open the file.

 It's also a long-ish iteration cycle.
 Audacity isn't showing a preview of the image you're destroying because it doesn't know it's working with an image; Audacity is just doing math with a bunch of bits you handed it.